Michael Faraday was a nineteenth century scientist noted for his work on electricity

 1824: Faraday is elected a Member of the Royal Society.

-1825: Appointed Director of the laboratory at the Royal Society.
+1825: He is appointed Director of the laboratory at the Royal Society.

-1826: He started the Royal Institution’s Friday Evening Discourses and the Christmas Lectures.
+1826: Faraday started the Royal Institution’s Friday Evening Discourses and the Christmas Lectures.

 1832: Faraday worked on the effects of static electricity and stated the laws of Electrolysis.
 He used the word Ion for the particles he believed which actually carried the electric current.
 He was granted an honary Doctorate by Oxford University.

 1839: He continued his work on Electrolysis and magnetism and proposed that only a single type of electricity existed but that different amounts of voltage would induce different effects.